 There are several articles that will provide further information on codeine and alcohol abuse:

-For those interested in getting clean, give us a call at 1-888-744-0069 .
-We’re working to help you get back to living a life of sobriety, and we’ll help you to choose a rehab program that fits your individual needs.
-You don’t have to worry about going it alone — the rehab program that you select will have a strong support system.
+For those interested in getting clean, give us a call free at .
+We’re working to help you get back to living a life of sobriety, and we’ll help you to choose a substance abuse treatment program that fits your individual needs.
+You don’t have to worry about going it alone—the rehab program you select will provide a strong support system.
 All you need is a bit of motivation and you’ll get on the right path towards living clean.
 Give us a call today!